And what to do about it

 As a music producer, I feel like I have too many things to do, production, promotion etc. I work 16 hours a day and still feel behind and running out of time, the world is just moving too fast!
 How to not being mentally exhausted in the pursuit of happiness?

 This is a great question with no simple answer.
 Such overall mental exhaustion is definitely an issue, especially for bedroom producers who trying to break through.
-Let’s try to find out the reasons of this fatigue and what we can do about it.
+Let’s try to find out the reasons for this fatigue and what we can do about it.

 Why it happens